Looking for a cheap flight? Frustrated with your search? Yes, welcome to the most annoying part of travel planning.

 Shopping around is one common strategy to find cheaper flights (or anything cheaper, for that matter).
 Sometimes this can be frustrating, but now that we have the entire internet on our team, we can use a few select websites to find the best ticket prices as quickly as possible.

-Skyscanner is a great resource for comparing flights.
+Kayak is a great resource for comparing flights.
 Just enter your departure and arrival cities and their website will find all of the prices across all major airlines to show you not only the lowest prices but also the different schedules, number of connections, and any extra fees.
-While some people say you can get the best prices directly from the airline websites, Skyscanner often sends you to that airline's website.
+While some people say you can get the best prices directly from the airline websites, price comparison websites like this often send you to that airline's website anyway.
 So yes, you're getting the best deal, but only after their system instantly compares the prices across all airline websites.
 Hooray for that!

 Keep in mind that different websites have partnerships with different airlines.
 Thus, you should compare ticket prices across all of these websites in order to get a more thorough and accurate picture of who has the best prices for your given trip.